OfficeDev/open-xml-docs/docs/how-to-change-text-in-a-table-in-a-word-processing-document.md

 ## How the Sample Code Works

-In the sample code, after you open the document in the <span class="keyword">using</span> statement, you locate the first table in the document.
+In the sample code, after you open the document in the **using** statement, you locate the first table in the document.
 Then you locate the second row in the table by finding the row whose index is 1.
 Next, you locate the third cell in that row whose index is 2, as shown in the following code example.